rdwrome/261sp23/README.md

 ### Guidelines for submissions
 - Every assignment must be submitted via both GitHub and the OL.
 - Late submissions will not be accepted, but I will drop the lowest homework grade.
-- Most assignments you submit must have two parts:
+- All but the first assignment you submit must have two parts:
   - the code/program itself (eg. a .py file)
   - documentation of the code/program (always a .md file)